 Outside of work, Jenny enjoys walking, reading, eating out, spending time with family and friends, and going to the theatre and cinema.

-Jenny is very clear on her mission and aspirations for the future, telling us: “It’s to embed great support, and support individuals to reach their goals and dreams.
-I plan to match team members well, offer service specific training, and support our team to become excellent Support Workers and to fully understand their roles.
+Jenny is very clear on her mission and aspirations for the future, telling us: “It’s to embed great support, and support people to reach their goals and dreams.
+I plan to match team members well, offer home specific training, and support our team to become excellent Support Workers and to fully understand their roles.
 I’ll be chairing person-centred reviews, and working with external agencies.

 “I’m excited about having a team which provides great support.
 I’m also looking forward to ensuring people we support are happy, and that we’ll all be celebrating their wonderful successes and achievements!”

-The team at Crystal House are passionate about promoting independence and support for young people to access further education, employment, social and recreational activities.
+The team at the supported living home in Bromley, London, are passionate about promoting independence and support for young people to access further education, employment, social and recreational activities.